 If there are soreness and pain in the back of your calf, it could be Achilles tendonitis!

 If you feel soreness and fatigue when you press on the Achilles tendon, you may have tendonitis (also known as Achilles tendonitis)!
 According to research, about 60% of Achilles tendonitis is related to foot deformity.
 Prevention is better than cure.
-If a patient is fitted with corrective insoles and reduces the amount of exercises during inflammation, and tops up with calf stretching exercises, he can get rid of Achilles tendonitis!
+If the person suffering from Achilles tendon is fitted with corrective insoles and reduces the amount of exercises during inflammation, and tops up with calf stretching exercises, he may get rid of Achilles tendonitis!

 - Recurrent sprain ankle.